 DANCE DEMONSTRATIONS AND EVENTS

-The Norfolk Towne Assembly has provided period dance demos, usually combined with some simple audience participation dances, to service clubs, youth organizations, historic sites and reenactments.
+The Norfolk Towne Assembly (NTA) has provided period dance demos, usually combined with some simple audience participation dances, to service clubs, youth organizations, historic sites and living history events.
 These demos, particularly the audience participation part, are always popular.
-These dance programs are tailored, as appropriate to the situation, to represent any level of society, from the Gentry to the working class.
+These dance programs are tailored, as appropriate to the situation, and represent all levels of society, from the Gentry to the working class.